aamcrae/pru/README.md

 	// Get a reference to event device 0 ev, _ := p.Event(0)
 	// Run program on PRU 0.
-	// Once complete, the program will send a sys event that
-	// gets mapped to event device 0. u.RunFile("testprog.bin")
+	u.RunFile("testprog.bin")
-	// Once complete, the program will send a sys event that
+	// Upon completion, the program will send a sys event that
 	// gets mapped to event device 0. ev.Wait()
 	p.Close()